 Transportation to 56 Broadway & Exchange Place:

 In the heart of New York City, The King's College is an accredited, Christian liberal arts college.
-Using a biblical worldview and great works in politics, philosophy, and economics, we are educating the next generation of leaders for America.
+Through a biblical worldview and great works in politics, philosophy, and economics, we are educating the next generation of leaders for America.

 Join millions of people on Eventbrite.